 Address: 1885 Commercial Dr, Vancouver, BC V5N 4A5

 4) Fritz Fry House:

 Prices are fair, $5 for small, $7.5 for medium, and $10 for large.
-Their poutine menu is a la cart, you can add any additional toppings to your classic poutine ranging from Montreal smoke meat to crumbled bacon.
+Their poutine menu is a la cart, you can add any additional toppings to your classic poutine ranging from Montreal smoke meat to crumbled bacon for an additional cost.
 They have a few specialty European dips such as “peanut sauce” or “dutch mayo”.
-It’s worth a try if you’re around the area though not overtly fantastic relative to the three above.
+It’s worth a try if you’re around the area; don’t go out of your way though.
 Fritz European Fry House is opened daily till at least 2 AM except Monday when it’s closed; 4:00 AM on Fridays and Saturdays.

 Address: 718 Davie St, Vancouver, BC V6Z 1B6

 Smoke’s Poutinerie easily serves up some of the best Vancouver poutine.
 This seems to be a franchise (and being Vancouverites, we prefer family-owned, local businesses).
 This is true Canadian comfort food, with thinly cut, crisp fries, even better gravy, and cheese curds.
 Their cheese curds is good and their gravy is even better.
 They serve up a variety of flavors from pulled pork, chicken fajita, or their veggie delux.
 It’s one of the biggest poutine menu I’ve seen in Vancouver; Smoke”s Poutinerie only serves poutine.